 Once the connection is established, users can see the battery level of each earbud as well as the remaining battery on the charging case.
 This feature works on POCO F1, Redmi K20 series and Mi series devices, I found it working on my Redmi Note 7 as well but it didn’t work with Redmi Note 7 Pro.

 The earbuds have a touch-sensitive area, double-tap on right earbud works as a play/pause button, and double-tap on the left earbud can be used to summon voice assistant.
-The double-tap on each earbud can be configured with the help of an app, which I found on this reddit post.
+The double-tap on each earbud can be configured with the help of an app (we strictly advise users to not install the app on global including Indian units since Indian units have different firmware), which I found on this reddit post.
 Users can assign double-taps to jump between tracks, this app can be used to update the firmware as well.

-It would have been nice if Xiaomi had developed a similar app in English as well since the Mi AirDots Pro 2 is available on ShareSave, which is Xiaomi’s own cross-border e-commerce platform.
-We hope that Xiaomi will release the English version of this app whenever Mi AirDots Pro 2 makes it to more markets outside China.
+It would have been nice if Xiaomi had developed a similar app in English as well since the Mi AirDots Pro 2 is now available globally including India, Europe, Indonesia, and other countries, but it looks like Xiaomi doesn’t have any plans for the same.

 Mi AirDots Pro 2 can also be used to attend/disconnect calls, double-tap on either of the earbud can be used to pick-up/disconnect a call.
 The music playback stops as soon as either of the earbuds is removed from the ear due to the presence of an infrared sensor on each earbud.
 Music playback resumes as soon as you put it back in the ear, this is a new addition as compared to the first-gen AirDots Pro.